ritikmasand/maangler/frontend/Javascript/js_notes.md

 ```

 5. First class function

 - Any function that is assigned to a variable is called as a first class function.

+### Array Methods

+1. Adding an element

+- Keyword - .push

+2. Remove an element

+- Keyword - .pop

+3. Splice

+- First argument is the starting index
+- Second argument is the counter to delete.

+4. slice

+- First argument is the starting index
+- Second argument is the ending index.
+- It will return a new array, will not make changes in the original array
+  (1,4) // 1 is inclusive , 4 is exclsive

+5. Join

+- This helps to join arrays into string
+- We pass the glue as an argument.
+This is called as a seperator

+6. length

+- This returns us the length of an array

+7. Reverse

+- This will reverse the array

+8. Map
+- This can create a copy with the changes that we write in a callback function. basically creating a 1-1 map with the source and the copy array.
+- Used a lot in react

+9. Filter
+- This also tales a callback
+- This will return a new array with the elements that are true in the callback function.
+- If we get a false, it will just ignore that element.
+- This will be used a lot in react.